lokeshkvn/GSoC-CPAchecker-Project/README.md

 ## Code Contribution:

-I worked on the branch `angularjs-dev` during my gsoc.Whenever the feature gets completed, I ask for the feedback from the mentor on that feature.
+I worked on the branch `angularjs-dev` during my GSoC.
+Whenever the feature/task gets completed, I ask for the feedback from the mentor on that feature/task.
 After recieving feedback and applying final touch to code, I used to merge my branch with the trunk(master).
-In this way the whole process was organised through regular merges in trunk and getting feedback to get things done according to plan.
+In this way the whole process was organised through regular merges in trunk(master) and getting feedback to get things done according to plan.

 - Project Repository: [https://gitlab.com/sosy-lab/software/cpachecker]()